laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 ## Interacting with the Build container

-The key in this pipeline is the second step where i start up the **Build container** and run the app specific build script with the *docker exec* command.
+The key in this pipeline is the second step where I start up the **Build container** and run the app specific build script with the *docker exec* command.

 Remember, all the Build container does is sleeping.
 It does that to be around even after the build script finished